Shortrope/19-days-of-docker/Chap6.RunningServicesInContainers.md

 Three Networks exist by default
 - bridge
+    - docker0 (ifconfig)
 - host
 - none

-The 'bridge' network is an internal NAT'ed network - 172.17.0.x The 'host' network shares the host IP address and ports
+The 'bridge' network (docker0) is an internal NAT'ed network - 172.17.0.x The 'host' network shares the host IP address and ports
 The 'none' network only has the loopback interface - lo
+You can specify the network of the bridge in `/etc/defaults/docker

+    DOCKER_OPTS=--bip=192.168.11.1/24

 Other networks available